Israel's Iran attack carefully calibrated after internal splits, US pressure

 Iran's options to respond included shutting down the Strait of Hormuz through which about a fifth of the world's oil passes, urging proxies to hit Israeli or U.S. interests, and deploying previously unused missiles, a senior Iranian official said.

-While satisfying Israel's moderates at home, its neighbours and international partners, the measured strike, when it came, was met with dismay from hardliners in Netanyahu's cabinet.
+While satisfying Israel's moderates at home, its neighbors and international partners, the measured strike, when it came, was met with dismay from hardliners in Netanyahu's cabinet.

 National Security Minister Itamar Ben Gvir, whose ultranationalist party is a key prop in Netanyahu's coalition, posted a single word on X, “Feeble."

-(Additional reporting by Reuters reporter, Dan Williams and Andrew MacAskill in Jerusalem, Suleiman Khalidi in Amman, Humeyra Pamuk, Simon Lewis and Steve Holland in Washington; Writing by Samia Nakhoul and Angus McDowall; Editing by Edmund Blair and Frank Jack Daniel)
+Additional reporting by Reuters reporter, Dan Williams and Andrew MacAskill in Jerusalem, Suleiman Al-Khalidi in Amman, Maha El Dahan in Dubai, Humeyra Pamuk, Simon Lewis and Steve Holland in Washington

+This article originally appeared on USA TODAY: Israel's Iran attack dialed back after pressure from US